anjikajain1/masala-to-metrics/README.md

 <h3>Preprocessing Steps</h3>
 We defined a sub-pipeline for numerical features, to use SimpleImputer to fill in missing values a replace them with the mean value in each column.

+We evaluated the model on a test set of 20% of the data.

 <h3>Model Performance</h3>

-We evaluated the model on a test set of 20% of the data.MAE:

-<SE Value: 9719.29 (RSME: 98.5)
+MSE Value: 9719.29 (RSME: 98.5)
 Interpretation: This measures the average square difference between predicted and actual calorie values.
 Because the errors are squared it may have penalized larger error more.

 MAE Value: 55.75